FAForever/wiki-pages/faf-version-guidelines.md

 title: FAF version - Mapping Guidelines
 description: GPG, unknown & inactive author map rework
 published: true
-date: 2023-06-30T14:49:40.413Z
+date: 2023-06-30T15:18:54.228Z
 tags: mapping, guidelines, advanced, faf_version
 editor: markdown
 dateCreated: 2023-06-19T22:22:31.122Z
 ---

 # 1 Introduction {#sec-1}
 Greetings everybody, the goals of the `FAF version` maps are fair / balanced gaming conditions and an improved / up-to-date gaming experience.
-To ensure the goals are met for every `FAF version` map, these `Mapping Guidelines` were created.
-These `Mapping Guidelines` are based on `FAF version` maps created by svenni_badbwoi.
+To ensure the goals are met for every `FAF version` map, these `Mapping Guidelines` were created to empower authorized map maker.
+These guidelines are based upon the pioneering work and experience of svenni_badbwoi, the original creator of `FAF version` maps.

 Maps that have been reworked arleady can be found in the vault if you search for the suffix ` - FAF version`.
 Please download the latest map version `.v000X` for the best in game experience.
 The documentation of the map-related changes can be found here:
  - [Forum (svenni_badbwoi)](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework)